QSCTech/ClassroomSpider/README.md

-# Node Spider For Getting ClassRoom Information
+# Node Spider For Getting ClassRoom Data

 * Updated on 8102/10/15